Monogramm/docker-dolibarr/README.md

 0 = No forced redirect
-1 = Force redirect to https, until SCRIPT_URI start with https into response 2 = Force redirect to https, until SERVER["HTTPS"] is 'on' into response 'https://my.domain.com' = Force reditect to https using this domain name.
+1 = Force redirect to https, until SCRIPT_URI start with https into response 2 = Force redirect to https, until SERVER["HTTPS"] is 'on' into response 'https://my.domain.com' = Force redirect to https using this domain name.

 *Warning*: If you enable this parameter, your web server must be configured to respond URL with https protocol.